-, Priority Action Summary Status Continue to implement mechanisms that enhance community access and understanding of Council decision Achieve an index score of 61 or higher for Making decisions in the interest of the community (Community Satisfaction Survey) The Community Satisfaction Survey will be conducted again in February 2019. • making and the role of Council Review the Council Plan 2017-21 and develop the Annual Plan 2019-20 This project will commence in early 2019 with pre-planning to commence by the end of 2018.
-Undertake community consultation for the Annual Budget 2019-20 The Budget Consultation is currently underway and will close for community comments on Friday 19 October.
-The ideas received will be provided to Councillors and the Executive Team for consideration when discussing budget priorities for 2019-20. • Ensure compliance with the Local Government Act and Councillor/Staff Codes of Conduct Commence planning preparations for the 2020 Council election including the potential need to conduct an electoral review of Council's ward structure depending on the final requirements of the new Local Government Act No activity has been noted in this quarter, however an update has been provided by the VEC on the failure to vote enforcement in the Magistrate's Court.
-It should be noted that contact has subsequently been made by the VEC in October 2018 to commence an electoral review in June 2019. • Develop a Transparency Policy in line with the requirements of the new Local Government Act New LGA legislation has not yet been passed. • Develop and provide guidance to Council on the implementation of the new conflict of interest framework within the new Local Government Act New LGA legislation has not yet been passed. • Develop in conjunction with Council governance rules to define the meeting procedure regulations for Council in line with the requirements of the new Local Government Act New LGA legislation has not yet been passed.
-Given the delay with the Act work will now commence in February 2019 to undertake a full review of the existing Meeting Procedure Local Law. • Produce and adopt the Annual Budget by 30 June 2019 in line with the new requirements of the Local Government Act The 2019-20 Budget process will commence in quarter three and finish in quarter four. •
+Action Summary Status Achieve a decisions (Commu Achieve an index score of 61 or higher for Making decisions in the interest of the community (Community Satisfaction Survey) The Community Satisfaction Survey will be conducted again in February 2019.
+Review tl Annual P Review the Council Plan 2017-21 and develop the Annual Plan 2019-20 This project will commence in early 2019 with pre-planning to commence by the end of 2018.
+Undertake comr Budget 2019-20 Undertake community consultation for the Annual Budget 2019-20 The Budget Consultation is currently underway and will close for community comments on Friday 19 October.
+The ideas received will be provided to Councillors and the Executive Team for consideration when discussing budget priorities for 2019-20.
+Commer Council of conduct structur the new Commence planning preparations for the 2020 Council election including the potential need to conduct an electoral review of Council's ward structure depending on the final requirements of the new Local Government Act No activity has been noted in this quarter, however an update has been provided by the VEC on the failure to vote enforcement in the Magistrate's Court.
+It should be noted that contact has subsequently been made by the VEC in October 2018 to commence an electoral review in June 2019.
+Develop requiren Develop a Transparency Policy in line with the requirements of the new Local Government Act New LGA legislation has not yet been passed.
+Develop impleme framewo Develop and provide guidance to Council on the implementation of the new conflict of interest framework within the new Local Government Act New LGA legislation has not yet been passed. • Develop rules to for Cour new Loc Develop in conjunction with Council governance rules to define the meeting procedure regulations for Council in line with the requirements of the new Local Government Act New LGA legislation has not yet been passed.
+Given the delay with the Act work will now commence in February 2019 to undertake a full review of the existing Meeting Procedure Local Law. • Produce 2019 in I Local Go Produce and adopt the Annual Budget by 30 June 2019 in line with the new requirements of the Local Government Act The 2019-20 Budget process will commence in quarter three and finish in quarter four.